What makes a good manager (the ultimate guide of dos and don’ts)

 To be a good manager, you have to become a manager.
 And being one is a feeling that pushes us hard to rise above our peers and take charge of one of the most crucial positions in an organization.

-Considering the fact that the internet is rife with enormous good manager qualities, I have drafted a set of all the qualities that good managers boast as a badge of excellence.
+Because the internet is rife with enormous good manager qualities, we have drafted a set of all the qualities that good managers boast as a badge of excellence.

 • They align organizational purpose with team goals